 Dudley MBC works closely with a range of key partners to ensure a coherent approach to strategy development and implementation and maximise opportunities for the prosperity of Dudley Borough.
-These partners include Dudley Community Partnership, Black Country Chamber, Black Country Learning & Skills Council, Black Country Consortium, Advantage West Midlands and the other Black Country local authorities.
+These partners include Dudley Community Partnership, Black Country Chamber, Black Country Learning & Skills Council, Black Country Consortium and Advantage West Midlands.